 This is a huge number, but when you consider the number of people who apply and don’t qualify, how many people submit incomplete applications and how many people do not provide enough medical documentation, then suddenly that number starts to make sense.

-When you set out to apply for Social Security disability benefits, it can be an overwhelming task to gather all of the necessary medical documentation and information about your work history.
+When you set out to apply for Social Security disability benefits with arthritis, it can be an overwhelming task to gather all of the necessary medical documentation and information about your work history.
 You also have to be sure that the application has been completed properly.

 If you don’t have anyone who can help you with the application process, or if you need more help beyond what your friends and family are able to provide, you might consider working with a Social Security disability attorney.